JoaoLaimer/JoaoNotes/03 - Operating Systems/03 - Memory Management/Memory Management.md

 Memory wastage is called internal fragmentation.

 #### Variable Sized
-Those two advantages can be minimized using variable partition sizes.
+Those two disadvantages can be minimized using variable partition sizes.
 - Bigger programs can be allocated into bigger partitions.
 - Smaller programs can be allocated into smaller partitions.
 A strategy must be used to choose the partition.